Lane Pryce: Embezzlement and death

 Lane's work has been vital, but he struggles to make ends meet.
 His investment in SCDP has yielded no return, for the agency has yet to make a profit.
 As a partner, Lane is required to invest a further $50,000 (approximately $435,000 in 2021 USD) in order to keep the company afloat when it loses the Lucky Strike account.
 He therefore liquidates the majority of his savings, which had been invested in securities with a British brokerage house causing another issue: high taxes in the UK.
 His lawyer despite lengthy negotiations tells him that he must pay $8,000 (approximately $70,000 in 2021 USD) in back taxes within two days or face jail.
 Lane does not have the money.

-To pay the tax, he hatches a plan: he extends the company's line of credit by an additional $50,000 by presenting their projections as firm commitments and reports the borrowed money as a profit surplus to the other partners and proposes that it be spent on Christmas bonuses for all employees.
-Lane's bonus would conveniently be the amount he needs.
+To pay the tax, Lane extends the company's line of credit by an additional $50,000 by presenting their projections as firm commitments and reports the borrowed money as a profit surplus to the other partners and proposes that it be spent on Christmas bonuses for all employees.
+His would conveniently be the amount he needs.

-The plan is frustrated when Don delays payment of the bonuses until the Christmas party two weeks later and Campbell points out that they will need the funds as seed money for the Jaguar account should they land it.
+The plan is frustrated when Don delays payment of the bonuses until the Christmas party two weeks later, and Pete points out that they will need the funds as seed money for the Jaguar account should they land it.
 Unable to wait, Lane embezzles $7,500 from the company.
 He forges Don's signature on the Christmas bonus he expects to receive in two weeks’ time.

 The business unexpectedly loses a large revenue stream when major client Mohawk Air suspends all advertising.
 The company will now need the "surplus" to cover costs until January and will not pay Christmas bonuses.
 This panics Lane.
-His lies to the bank are nearly uncovered when head of the Jaguar account Herb Rennet demands a night with Joan Harris in exchange for choosing SCDP.
+His lies to the bank are nearly uncovered when head of the Jaguar account Herb Rennet demands a night with Joan in exchange for choosing SCDP.
 Keen to win the account, the partners ask Lane to extend their line of credit to pay Joan for the act.
 They do not know that Lane has already done so and cannot borrow more.
 To avoid detection, he convinces Joan to request a 5-percent partnership stake instead of a one-time cash payment but grows uneasy when the partners do not change their minds about taking Christmas bonuses.